DaInfernalCoder/unsplash-server/README.md

 ## Overview

 This package provides an MCP server that connects to the Unsplash API, allowing AI assistants to search and retrieve images from Unsplash's vast collection of high-quality, freely-usable images.
+It also automatically downloads them to the neccessary folder instead of just using links if prompted.

 ## Features